H3yJ4yy/E-Commerce/README.md

 11. After running the seeds, run `npm start` to  initiate the application.
 12. Once the application has started,  go to the insomnia application.
 Make sure you are working the local scratch pad.
 13. Once inside the local scratch pad, type in `http://localhost:3001/api/<insert api rout here>`
-14. From here, you will be able to Create, View, Update, or Delete any catagory, product, or tag.
+14. From here, you will be able to Create, View, Update, or Delete any category, product, or tag.

   ## Credits